seL4/docs/projects/camkes/next.md

 ---
 redirect_from:
   - /CAmkESNext
+archive: true
 SPDX-License-Identifier: CC-BY-SA-4.0
 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

 # CAmkES Next

-CAmkES Next refers to the "next" branch of camkes-tools.
+CAmkES Next refers to the `next` branch of camkes-tools.
 It is the active development branch of camkes.

+{% include note.html %}
+This branch was used before the release of CAmkES 3.
+The current development branch is `master` and contains all previous work from the `next` branch.
+The latest release is {{site.camkes}}.
+{% include endnote.html %}

 Github: <https://github.com/seL4/camkes-tool/tree/next>